 Indeed, for many carriers, locating the resources that enable them to offer low-cost transportation services in a manner such that they are highly utilized is a pressing concern.
 Carriers in the United States have long listed driver shortage as one of their major concerns.
 And the severity of the shortage is often region-dependent, leading to great variation in the compensation of drivers that is primarily due to their home region.
 Another issue carriers face is that their fleet of vehicles can be heterogeneous with respect to fuel efficiency.
-While a portion of a carrier's fleet may be (relatively) new and fuelefficient, there will still be vehicles that are older and have a higher cost per mile.
+While a portion of a carrier's fleet may be (relatively) new and fuel-efficient, there will still be vehicles that are older and have a higher cost per mile.
 The resulting challenge for a carrier is to have the most fuel-efficient vehicles in positions where they are readily available for the moves that involve the most miles.

 Researchers have historically addressed the development of these plans separately, however.
 Such methods typically solve the service network design problem with no recognition of the need for resources to generate a set of transportation moves.
 Those moves are then used to instantiate a planning problem that seeks to cover the transportation activities with resources while observing rules regarding resource usage.
 Only recently have researchers proposed models and solution methods that recognize management issues related to resources (Andersen et al., 2009b; Crainic et al., 2014b).
-Recently, Crainic et al. (2017) proposed the first model and solution method for acquiring and locating resources while designing a service network and managing the resources necessary to execute it.
-However, that model presumes that customer demands are known with certainty.
+Recently, Crainic et al. (2017) proposed a model that links these two levels of decision-making: (1) strategic, wherein fleet sizing and allocation decisions are made, and, (2) tactical, wherein transportation plans are designed and executed.
+With an extensive computational study that paper illustrates the value in making these decisions jointly.
+However, that model assumes customer demands are known with certainty.